-In a land where the cuisine is all-important, Puglia's cucina povera is legendary.
+In a land where the cuisine is all-important, Puglia's cucina povera (peasant cooking) is legendary.
 Olive oil, grapes, tomatoes, eggplants, artichokes, peppers, salami, mushrooms, olives and fresh seafood strain its table.
 Although boasting some of Italy's best food and wines, in some places it's rare to hear a foreign voice.
 But in July and August Puglia becomes a huge party, with sagre (festivals, usually involving food), concerts and events, and thousands of Italian tourists heading down here for their annual break.